daumling/ireal-renderer/README.md

 - `chord` - if non-null, a iRealChord object containing the main chord
-- `comments` - an array of comment strings; these strings may begin with "*nn", where "nn" is a displacment value of approximately 1/20em per unit.
+- `comments` - an array of comment strings; these strings may begin with "*nn", where "nn" is a displacement value of approximately 1/20em per unit.
 - `annots` - a string of annotations:
   - "*x"  - section, like *v, *I, *A, *B etc
-  - "Nx"  - repeat bots (N1, N2 etc)
+  - "Nx"  - repeat signs (N1, N2 etc)
   - "Q"   - coda
   - "S"   - segno
   - "Txx" - measure (T44 = 4/4 etc, but T12 = 12/8)